 These new massive portraits all portray women in the arts: painters, filmmakers, photographers, video artists, performance artists, stylists, fashion designers, actresses and writers.

 At the time of making this series, I had been thinking a lot about women and their relationship to the size of their own bodies.
-The pervasive pressure, in popular culture is to loose weight; to constantly be thinking about becoming smaller than you are.
+The pervasive pressure, in popular culture is to lose weight; to constantly be thinking about becoming smaller than you are.
 This essentially equates to taking up LESS SPACE.

 I am very interested in how these cultural signifier then affect us on psychological levels.
 In this case it can be surmised that a woman can be always be left wanting to be smaller and not take up too much space in environment or more importantly in relationship to other people.